-The paint-processing industry currently debates heatedly about how and where energy could be saved – when applying or drying varnish or purifying exhaust air?
-But most paint processors are not aware of the high cost-saving potential the stirring process has and how easy it is to exploit it.
+The industry currently debates heatedly about how and where energy could be saved in the production process.
+Most companies are not aware of the high cost-saving potential the stirring process has and how easy it is to exploit it.
 Bad for the environment.
 But primarily expensive for the operator.
 In the field of stirring technology, consequently, the potential of saving energy and money is completely unexploited so far.
-Thousands of Euros are wastefully blown in the air due to inefficient systems. ”Especially for the plant engineering industry, saving energy and costs does not play a major role when it comes to the requirements their systems should fulfil.
-But the high cost-saving potential their customers could benefit from could give them the possibility to differentiate from their competitors.
-Because one thing is clear: everybody wants to save money wherever possible.
-And not to forget how they could convince their customers with their modern advisory expertise.”
+Thousands of Euros are wastefully blown in the air due to inefficient systems. ”Especially for the plant engineering industry, but for operators as well, saving energy and costs does not play a major role when it comes to the requirements their systems should fulfil.
+But the cost-saving potential is extremely high.
+Because one thing is clear: everybody wants to save as much money as possible.
+And not to forget how, for example, the plant engineering industry could convince their customers with that advantage.”
 PTM CEO Carsten Angermeyer says.
 How the investment in an efficient system and its outcome could look like, shows the way of the Czech company Plakor.

 Vane motors – the hidden cost drivers